 What about a beard?
-Famous pirates, like Redbeard and Blackbeard, were named for their beards.
+Some famous pirates, like Redbeard and Blackbeard, were named for their facial hair.
 But do all pirates have beards?

 Absolutely not!
 In fact, not all pirates were men.
-Before we talk about a few famous lady pirates, though, let’s learn a bit about pirates and how they came to be so famous.
+Before we talk about a few famous women who were pirates, though, let’s learn a bit about pirates and how they came to be so famous.

-Since the days of the ancient Egyptians and Greeks, ships have attacked other ships at sea in search of riches, such as jewels, money, and other goods.
+Since the days of the ancient Egyptians and Greeks, ships have attacked other ships at sea.
+They often did so in search of riches, such as jewels, money, and other goods.
 If there was a body of water used by ships to carry goods to and from other countries, there were likely pirates at work.

-From 800 to 1100 B.C., the Vikings and the Danes raided the seas and coastal towns of Northern Europe.
-During the 14th through 17th centuries, the Chinese ruled the China Sea with large pirate vessels that held hundreds of men.
+From 800 to 1100 B.C.E., the Vikings and the Danes raided the seas and coastal towns of Northern Europe.
+During the 14th through 17th centuries, the Chinese ruled the China Sea with large vessels that held hundreds of pirates.

-The 16th to 19th centuries may have been the heyday of pirates, as pirate ships traveled the Atlantic Ocean and Caribbean Sea, attacking slave ships.
-Sometimes countries would hire pirates— whom they called “privateers” when hired —to attack the ships of an enemy.
+The 16th to 19th centuries may have been the heyday of pirates.
+They traveled the Atlantic Ocean and Caribbean Sea, often attacking ships carrying people who had been kidnapped for enslavement.
+Sometimes countries would hire pirates—called “privateers” when employed—to attack the ships of an enemy.
 Those who attacked ships with loyalty to no one but themselves were true pirates.

-Two other famous women pirates—Mary Read and Anne Bonny—sailed the Caribbean with another famous pirate, “Calico Jack” Rackham.
-Both were known to dress like men from time to time and could fight with the best of the men.
+Two other famous women pirates—Mary Read and Anne Bonny—sailed the Caribbean.
+They worked with another famous pirate, “Calico Jack” Rackham.
+Both dressed like men from time to time and could fight with the best of them.

-In the early 1800s, Ching Shih became the leader of the Red Flag Fleet, an infamous group of pirates with more than 1,500 ships that terrorized the Chinese coast.
+In the early 1800s, Ching Shih became the leader of the Red Flag Fleet.
+This was an infamous group of pirates with more than 1,500 ships that terrorized the Chinese coast.
 Known for her savage attacks on enemy ships, some historians consider her the “best pirate who ever lived.”